-- Blacklist: If the text to be moderated hits terms in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of block.
+- Block list: If the text to be moderated hits terms in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of block.

 - Review List: If the text to be moderated hits terms in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of review.

-- Ignore List: The text excluding that hits terms in the text library is moderated.
+- Filter List: The text excluding that hits terms in the text library is moderated.

-- Valid values if the Type parameter is set to Similar Text, valid values of the List Category parameter are:
+- If the Type parameter is set to Similar Text, valid values of the List Category parameter are:

-- Blacklist: If the text to be moderated hits text patterns in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of block.
+- Block list: If the text to be moderated hits text patterns in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of block.

 - Review List: If the text to be moderated hits text patterns in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of review.

-- Whitelist: If the text to be moderated hits text patterns in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of pass.
+- Trust list: If the text to be moderated hits text patterns in the text library, the machine-assisted moderation result contains the suggestion parameter that has a value of pass.

 After the text library is created, you can view it in the text library list.